"Say, folks, it's great to be here."

 Art Goebel and Female Aviators (Source: SDAM)

 The woman in the fur appears to be Margaret Cooper Perry; in the back row, far right looks like May Haizlip.
 The one kneeling far right appears to be Aline Miller.
 Fourth from the right is Bobbie Trout.
 If you can identify any of the others, please let me KNOW.
+A site visitor identifies the woman in the back row, far left, as Aloha Wanderwell Baker, an intrepid adventurer who traveled around the world by automobile and airplane during the 1920s.

 Apropos navigator Davis, the postal cachet, below, courtesy of site visitor Jeff Staines, was signed by Davis ca. 1933.
 It was not mailed; therefore not postmarked.